as seen on: Bloomberg Core77 mail Syfy BBC

 Any Bread Works Great

-By detecting bread color at the start, Hue toasts by percent difference leaving it unphased by even darker breads like pumpernickel or rye.
+By detecting bread color at the start, Hue toasts by percent difference leaving it unfazed by even darker breads like pumpernickel or rye.
 With bagels, the sensors pickup on the color difference between the two sides and adjusts the heat proportionally.

 Color Chart